status-im/swarms/ideas/168-paid-master-nodes/README.md

 Mail server needs to be able to process this transaction and have logic for whitelisting this user's enode for some period of time.

-How re-newal will happen is not specified yet.
+How renewal will happen is not specified yet.

-> Comment from review: May be out of scope for this idea but perhaps we'll want to experiment with different payment models for time - e.g. Alice pays until she runs out of SNT OR N offline messages OR set period of time.
+> Comment from review: May be out of scope for this idea but perhaps we'll want
+> to experiment with different payment models for time - e.g. Alice pays until
+> she runs out of SNT OR N offline messages OR set period of time.

-Solving the initial user stories don't require any proof of message delivery or quality of service.
-Reputation of specific mail servers thus happens completely outside of the app, e.g. through Riot, Reddit, etc.
+Solving the initial user stories doesn't require any proof of message delivery or quality of service.

+How reputable a given mail server is will thus be communicated outside of the app, at least initially.
+That is, instead of having the equivalent of an App Store rating system, or seed ratio on a Torrent site, this can be communicated through other means.
+For example: Riot, Reddit, public status channels, etc.

 #### Note on Status Desktop